abgox/abyss/readme.md

 > [!Warning]
 >
 > - Some apps store data as files instead of directories, requiring SymbolicLink to link.
-> - SymbolicLink requires administrator permission, so these apps will be added with the `RequireAdmin` tag in the [App List](#app-list).
+> - SymbolicLink requires administrator permission or [Developer Mode](https://learn.microsoft.com/windows/apps/get-started/developer-mode-features-and-debugging).
+> - these apps will be added with the `RequireAdmin` tag in the [App List](#app-list).

 ---